Thursday, 15 November 2012

-fright is as much a physical challenge as it is mental.
-Along with anxiety, your body may also
+Sometimes it can be as simple as that.
+More often than not though; it is more complex.
+Having stage fright is as much a physical challenge as it is mental.
+Along with anxiety, your body may also demonstrate attributes such as dry mouth, sweaty hands, increased heartbeat, etc.

-of the physical symptoms associated with stage fright.
-Some techniques I regard as my personal
+This blog will explore a wide array of techniques and coping skills that will help reduce the effects of the physical symptoms associated with stage fright.
+Some techniques I regard as my personal favourites are:

 Be prepared